All published articles of this journal are available on ScienceDirect.

 Methods

 The initial purification involved mass spectroscopic analysis, followed by structural elucidation using Varian 500 NMR.
-The compound was tested for insecticidal potential using third-instar nymphs of Helicoverpa armigera.
-From stock solution prepared in sterile dimethyl sulfoxide (DMSO), test concentrations of 100, 250, 500, and 1000 µg mL-1 were prepared.
-Imidacloprid powder, used as a standard insecticide, was tested at the same concentrations for comparison.
-Computational analyses, including molecular docking, molecular dynamics simulations, and binding free energy calculations, were performed to explore the compound’s interaction with the target receptor.
+The compound was tested for insecticidal potential using third instar nymphs of Helicoverpa armigera.
+From stock solution prepared in sterile dimethyl sulfoxide (DMSO) test concentrations of 100, 250, 500, and 1000 µg mL-1 were prepared.
+Imidacloprid in powder form was used as the standard insecticide in this experiment, also at concentrations of 100, 250, 500, and 1000 µg mL-1.
+Computational analyses, including molecular docking, molecular dynamics simulations and binding free energy calculations, were performed to explore the compound’s interaction with the target receptor.

 Results

 The compound derived from F. oxysporum was identified as 6-butyl-3-(1-hydroxyethyl)-2-methyl-2H-pyran-5-carbonyl carbamic acid having an exact mass of 283 and molecular formula C14H21NO5.
 The fungal compound, administered at concentrations of 100, 200, and 250 µg mL-1, exhibited mortality rates of 30%, 56.6%, and 63.3%, respectively.
 In comparison, the standard drug, imidacloprid, demonstrated mortality rates of 30%, 50%, and 60% at the respective concentrations.
-At a concentration of 500 µg mL-1, the fungal compound inhibited the growth of 8 larvae in each test plate, resulting in an 80% mortality rate, while the standard at this concentration caused the death of 8 larvae in two Petri plates and 7 larvae in the third, resulting in a mortality rate of 76.6%.
-At the highest applied concentration (1000 µg mL-1), both the fungal compound and the standard exhibited 100% mortality by inhibiting the growth of every larva in all Petri plates.
-Docking analysis predicted a binding energy of –5.3 kcal/mol, indicating a significant binding affinity of the selected compound for the target receptor.
+At a concentration of 500 µg mL-1, the fungal compound inhibited the growth of 8 larvae in each test plate, resulting in an 80% mortality rate while, the standard at this concentration caused the death of 8 larvae in two petriplates and 7 larvae in the third, resulting in a mortality rate of 76.6%.
+At the highest applied concentration (1000 µg mL-1), both the fungal compound and the standard exhibited 100% mortality by inhibiting the growth of every larva in all petriplates.
+The docking analysis predicted -5.3 binding energy that represents the selected compound having significant binding affinity for the target receptor.
 Similarly, the compound showed stable dynamics with the enzyme and reported robust binding energies.

 Conclusion